• Skip to primary navigation

 • Portion into prepared shells by heaping spoonful.

-• Lightly spray one side of a piece of foil with cooking spray and loosely place foil (spray side down) over stuffed shells.
+• Lightly butter one side of a piece of foil (or spray with cooking spray) and loosely place foil (butter side down) over your dish.
 Transfer to 350F (175C) oven and bake for 20 minutes, covered, then remove foil and continue to bake an additional 5-10 minutes.

 • Enjoy!